 A Code Agreement can take the form of a lease

-The Tribunal ruled a Code agreement can take the form of a lease.
-It was acknowledged that both parties that whether the agreement is a lease or licence would have no impact on the amount of compensation due, so I shan’t dwell on this point
+The Tribunal ruled a Code agreement can take the form of a lease although it was acknowledged by both parties that whether the agreement is a lease or licence would have no impact on the amount of compensation due.

 Both parties have been giving a telling off for their failure to co-operate with one another and, in the site provider’s case, their failure to follow the Tribunal's directions.
 A couple of quotes here demonstrate Martin Rodger QC's feelings on this issue, and should serve as a clear warning to other parties who may soon be before him or one of his colleagues: